Go to asha.org

 6:30 p.m. – 8:00 p.m.

 The Awards Ceremony celebrates high achievements and excellence in the professions.
-Awards presented this evening include the Honors of the Association—ASHA's most prestigious award, which recognizes lifetime achievement—and ASHA Fellows, whose recipients' contributions are the cornerstones of the CSD professions.
-Additional awards will be given to honor other members who have also contributed to the professions and to ASHA.
+Awards presented this evening include the Honors of the Association—ASHA's most prestigious award, which recognizes lifetime achievement—and ASHA Fellows, whose recipients' contributions are the cornerstones of the communication sciences and disorders (CSD) professions.
+ASHA will present additional awards to honor other members who have also contributed to the professions and to ASHA.

 The Annie Glenn Award is also given each year at the Awards Ceremony.
 Annie Glenn, wife of Senator John Glenn, is known nationwide for her advocacy for those with communication disorders.
 "The Annie" recognizes an individual who demonstrates Mrs. Glenn's spirit by making a positive impact on those with communication disorders.
 This beloved award is a perpetual highlight of the ASHA

 We are thrilled to present the 2019 Annie Glenn Award to Taro Alexander, Founder of

 SAY: The Stuttering Association for the Young, a national nonprofit organization that empowers, educates, and supports young people who stutter and the world that surrounds them.
 SAY offers comprehensive, innovative programs that address the physical, social, and

 emotional impacts of stuttering, including Camp SAY Summer Camp, Confident Voices after-school and weekend programs, Speech Therapy, SAY: Storytellers, and more.

 Taro, a person who stutters, personally understands the challenges that young people who stutter may face.
 These challenges can include feelings of shame and isolation.
 Drawing upon his experience as an actor, a director, and a teacher, he founded SAY (known originally as the Our Time Theatre Company) in 2001, in New York, bringing together young